nickzoic/nick.zoic.org/art/not-a-typewriter/index.md

 ## What is a computer anyway?

+It's okay, we're going back into the technical weeds real soon, but first I want to ask some questions:

+* What is a computer anyway, and what does it do?
+* If the point of this project is to rethink some aspects of typical computers, what will the rethought computer do?

+Considering for the moment my own plethora of desktops, laptops, phones, tablets and so on, all of which are "computers" in some sense, most of what they do is run a web browser so I can watch bicycle videos and buy bicycle parts and plan bicycle trips and read conversations about bicycles.
+The browser is a staggeringly complex piece of work I cannot hope to replace even a fraction of, so all that's out.

+The other thing I do is construct structured information.
+Documents, including this blog post.
+Programs, including the subject of this blog post.

 ## Terminals and keyboards and the Linux console (oh my)

 *A lot of this stuff is supported by the